Epistemic Pitfalls

 • conspiracy theory explains the evidence as resulting from a secret plot by a powerful group of conspirators.

-• The problem with conspiracy theories is that there’s always a simpler, straightforward explanation of the evidence which, per Ockham’s Razor, is more likely.
+• The problem with conspiracy theories is that there’s typically a simpler, straightforward explanation of the evidence which, per Ockham’s Razor, is more likely.

 • Disinformation